lucabriguglia/Atles/docs/Themes.md

 <a name="overview"></a>
 ### Overview

-The look and feel of Atlas can be changed with a combination of Theme and CSS.
+The look and feel of Atlify can be changed with a combination of Theme and CSS.
 You can use the same CSS file on diffrent Themes.
 Therefore, you can use the default Theme and create a custom CSS file to override the Bootstrap 4 classes.
 If you want to completely change the default layout and CSS, you can create a new Theme with cutom components and a new CSS file.

-Available Themes and CSSs need to be configured in app settings of Atlas.Server in order to be selectable in the Site Settings page of the Admin area.
+Available Themes and CSSs need to be configured in app settings of Atlify.Server in order to be selectable in the Site Settings page of the Admin area.
-Assuming your custom Theme is "MyTheme" and your custom CSS is "mycss.css" (to be added to wwwroot/css in Atlas.Client) the app settings should look like the following:
+Assuming your custom Theme is "MyTheme" and your custom CSS is "mycss.css" (to be added to wwwroot/css in Atlify.Client) the app settings should look like the following:

 ```
 "Themes": "Default,Classic,MyTheme",